-C21 For the Fall 2017 entering class:
+For the Fall 2020 entering class:

-C21 Number of early y decision applications s received by y our institution 1842
+Number of early decision applications received by your institution

-- C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan:
+Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: 773

-Early action
+C22 Early action

-C22 Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-C22 If "yes," please complete the following:

-C22 Early action closing date

-C22 Early action notification date
+If "yes," please complete the following: Early action closing date Early action notification date

-C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?